ansys/pyansys-dev-guide/doc/source/content_writing/rst_files_writers/index.rst

 reStructuredText, a plaintext markup language, uses simple and intuitive constructs to indicate the structure of a document.
-You use reStructuredText (RST) files to define the hierarchy of the documentation and provide manually authored content.
+You use reStructuredText (RST) files to define the hierarchy of your documentation and provide manually authored content.

 This page describes the setup of RST files for PyAnsys documentation.
-It also describes the option for using either a RST or Markdown (MD) file as the README for a PyAnsys project.
+It also describes the option for using either a RST or Markdown (MD) file as the README for the GitHub repository of a PyAnsys project.

 For resources related to RST and MD files, see :ref:`style_format_resources`.
 To learn how RST files for PyAnsys libraries are formatted, see :ref:`rst_file_formatting`.